Meet our Energy Trailblazer: Shannon Giebelhaus

 As an enthusiastic, avid learner with a passion for all things efficiency, Shannon navigates her journey in the energy industry with an open-mind and a can-do attitude.
 Her excitement around new ideas and upcoming innovation have led her to several unique opportunities that she contributes to her success.

-Shannon believes that always welcoming unique opportunities that fuel her interests has paved the way to where she is today.
-She shares her journey and inspires others to always seek out opportunities that excite them and help to make the world a better place.
+She believes that always welcoming unique opportunities that fuel her interests has paved the way to where she is today.
+Shannon shares her journey and inspires others to always seek out opportunities that excite them and help to make the world a better place.